binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 we don't need to manually create a subshell context for it.

-One last thing that I'll note about the *sourced* function is that it can only be called in the main body of a script, not from inside a function.
-If it appears inside a function, that function will be the name it tests against "source", and it will return the wrong result.
+One last thing that I'll note about the *sourced* function is that it can only be called in the top-level body of a script, not from inside a function.
+If it appears inside a function, that function's name will be the name it tests against "source", and it will return the wrong result.

 Continue with [part 10] - test independence